dxvsh/trello-cli/README.md

 # Trello CLI

 `trello-cli` is a simple CLI tool for managing your Trello cards.
-It allows you to create cards, add labels, and include comments directly from your terminal without needing to access the Trello web interface.
+It allows you to search, create and update your cards directly from your terminal without needing to access the Trello web interface.

 -----